discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

   - 4
   - 3
   - 4
-date: "2023-10-02T09:01:19.094Z "
+date: "2023-10-02T11:05:38.227Z "
 ---
  The <Specialization text="Power Alac Chronomancer" name="Chronomancer"/> is the strongest (and only) build for <Specialization name="Mesmer"/> in fractals.

  It provides permanent <Boon name="Alacrity"/>, <Boon name="Fury"/> and 8 <Boon name="Might"/> up to 16 <Boon name="Might"/>.

- Despite having longer ramp-up times compared to Power Alac Renegades, it is strong for PuGs and gets suboptimal the faster groups gonna get, especially at Arstariiv due to the lack of <Boon name="Resistance"/>.
+ Despite having longer ramp-up times compared to <Specialization text="Power Alac Renegade" name="Renegade"/>, it is strong for PuGs and gets suboptimal the faster groups gonna get, especially at Arstariiv due to the lack of <Boon name="Resistance"/>.

-To succeed as a <Specialization text="Power Alac Chronomancer" name="Chronomancer"/> in higher-end groups you'll need to be able to **adapt** your rotation and push the limits of your class, but even then you can not change the basic design of Phantasms, with their delayed damage application.
+To succeed as a <Specialization text="Power Alac Chronomancer" name="Chronomancer"/> in higher-end groups you'll need to be able to **adapt** your rotation and push the limits of your class.

 You'll provide boon removal through a various range of options, especially by utilizing <Skill name="Phantasmal Disenchanter"/> and <Trait name="Vicious Expression"/>.